Allowance – Personal Care

-- When it becomes apparent that the worker needs personal care, the Case Manager (CM) will refer the worker to the Vocational Rehabilitation Specialist (VRS) for a personal care assessment.
+- When it becomes apparent that the worker needs personal care, the operations staff will refer the worker to the Vocational Rehabilitation Specialist (VRS) for a personal care assessment.
 The CM will:

 - Tell the VRS if the worker is to be assessed for a temporary or permanent PCA, and